kevinmcareavey/chai-xai/README.md

 ## Surveys & Position Papers

 ### 2020
+- Arun Das and Paul Rad.
+[Opportunities and challenges in explainable artificial intelligence (XAI): A survey](https://arxiv.org/abs/2006.11371). *arXiv:2006.11371*, 2020.
 - Sahil Verma, John Dickerson, and Keegan Hines.
 [Counterfactual Explanations for Machine Learning: A Review](https://ml-retrospectives.github.io/neurips2020/camera_ready/5.pdf).
 In *Proceedings of the NeurIPS'20 Workshop: ML Retrospectives, Surveys & Meta-Analyses (ML-RSA)*, 2020.
 - Ramya Srinivasan and Ajay Chander.
 [Explanation Perspectives from the Cognitive Sciences - A Survey](https://www.ijcai.org/proceedings/2020/0670.pdf).
 In *Proceedings of the 29th International Joint Conference on Artificial Intelligence (IJCAI'20)*, pages 4812-4818, 2020.
 - Tathagata Chakraborti, Sarath Sreedharan, and Subbarao Kambhampati.
 [The emerging landscape of explainable automated planning & decision making](https://www.ijcai.org/Proceedings/2020/0669.pdf).
 In *Proceedings of the 29th International Joint Conference on Artificial Intelligence (IJCAI'20)*, pages 4803-4811, 2020.